An Introduction to the Freight Forwarding Industry

 Freight forwarding had its origins in Europe, with the movement of cargo predominantly by road freight between countries.
-International freight forwarding has been around since cargo was first carried by ships and aircraft, but this only really started to become an industry in Europe in the 70s, and the rest of the world, including Australia, in the 80s.
+International freight forwarding companies have been around since cargo was first carried by ships and aircraft.
+This only really started to become an industry in Europe in the 1970s, and the rest of the world, including Australia, in the 1980s.

 As the world has become closer and tighter in terms of communications and general growth, so has the freight forwarding industry developed.
-Today, you can deal with a number of global freight forwarders who have offices and staff all over the place, or you can deal with small niche type companies who theortically can provide you with a more focuused and personalised service.
+Today, there are a number of global freight forwarders who have offices and staff all over the place, or you can deal with small niche type companies (like us) who can provide you with more focused and personalised services.

-A typical transaction would be road/air or sea/road, and amongst that there are Customs requirements both ends, terminal or depots both ends, quarantine and documentary issues, foreign currency transactions; not to mention negotiating and arranging the actual freight.
+Further to that, there are Customs requirements at both ends, terminal or depots both ends, quarantine and documentary issues, and foreign currency transactions.
+All these are an addition to actually negotiating and arranging the freight itself.

 Basically, you need to define your freight requirements, and then find a company who can give you the service that you want.

-It stands to reason, that the services you require will be commensurate with your customer or supplier requirements, and different costs will relate to different modes of transport.
+It stands to reason, that the services you require will be commensurate with your customer or supplier requirements.
+Different costs will relate to different modes of transport.

-Since we are here in Australia, all international freight services will include some form of air or sea freight.
+In Australia, all international freight services will, of course, include some form of air or sea freight.

 International courier services are ideal for smaller packages and almost always provide a complete door to door service.

 Airfreight is mostly used for urgent cargo where cost becomes a secondary consideration to the overall transaction.
-Freight forwarders can offer a direct airline service on most days and airlines, or they can often offer an airfreight consolidation service on certain routes and days that is usually quite a bit cheaper than a direct airline service.
+Freight forwarders can offer a direct airline service on most days and airlines.
+Alternatively. they can often offer an airfreight consolidation service on certain routes and days that can be cheaper than a direct airline service.

-Seafreight will invariably take longer.
-There are often direct port to port services, eg Sydney to Singapore; some origins and destinations are only serviced on a transhipment basis, where there is no direct service, and in some cases, there is a choice between direct or transhipment services.
+Sea freight will invariably take longer.
+There are often direct port to port services, eg Sydney to Singapore.
+Some origins and destinations are only serviced on a trans-shipment basis.
+This is where there is no direct service and a shipment will need to be dropped at an intermediary port.
+This will add to the overall shipment times.
+In some cases, there is a choice between direct or transshipment services.

-The options all have different costing structures, and you need to discuss these time and cost options with your freight forwarder.
+The range of shipping options all have different costing structures.
+You need to discuss these time and cost options with your freight forwarder.